stashed/docs/docs/guides/managed-backup/dedicated-backup-namespace-auto-backup/index.md

 **Create ServiceAccount:**

-At first, we are going to create a ServiceAccount in the `backup` namespace.
-This ServiceAccount will refer to the granted permissions for taking backup.
+At first, we are going to create a `ServiceAccount` in the `backup` namespace.
+We will grant necessary RBAC permissions to this ServiceAccount and use it in the backup job.
 Here is the YAML of the ServiceAccount,

 ```yaml
 apiVersion: v1